 When This Medicine Should Not Be Used

 You should not use this medicine if you have had an allergic reaction to chlorhexidine or isopropyl alcohol.
-This medicine should not be used on a regular basis over large areas of your body.
-Do not use in your eyes, ears, mouth, or genital area.
+This medicine should not be used for an extended period of time on large areas of your body.
+Do not use the medicine in your eyes, ears, or mouth, or on the genital area.
 This medicine should not be used on a baby unless your doctor tells you to.

 How to Use This Medicine